alasca-association/tarook/docs/user/guide/faq.rst

 or
 ``The connection to the server localhost:8080 was refused - did you specify the right host or port?``

-YAOOK/K8s now uses short-lived kubeconfigs.
+Tarook now uses short-lived kubeconfigs.
 Which means that, instead of commiting them encrypted into the cluster repository, they are not committed at all but instead re-generated from the Vault when they are needed.

-You can login to the YAOOK/K8s cluster with
+You can login to the Tarook cluster with

 .. code:: console